Undistraction/cssapi-mq/README.md

 #### Not

 Using `not()` allows you to negate a feature or set of features.
-Note that negated values must have a media type, and Styled MQ will add a media type if you don't do so yourself, using the value of the 'defaultMediaType` configuration.
+Note that negated values must have a media type, and CSSAPI-MQ will add a media type if you don't do so yourself, using the value of the 'defaultMediaType` configuration.